 Mealtimes may also become a trigger for guilt, especially if you choose to run through the drive-thru.
 You might feel like you’re letting yourself and your family down.
 It doesn’t have to be this way.

 Taking action and deciding to make meal planning part of your routine will change everything.
-I predict you will save time, money, food waste, and ease your stress.
+I predict you will save time and, money, food waste, and ease your stress.

 You may be asking how can meal planning do all that?